Who are we?

 Free events for everyone

-Each year, the association offers around eight to ten events which are free and open to all with an interest in sociology.
-The events range from lectures to debate panels and topics are often inspired by the latest research results, thematic issues in sociological journals, or current challenges and opportunities in Danish society.
-Several of the events are organized in collaboration with local networks and organizations such as the Department of Sociology at the universities, debate networks, or student organizations.
+Each year, the association offers around seven to ten events, which are free and open to all with an interest in sociology.
+The events range from lectures to debate panels and topics are often inspired by the latest research results, thematic issues in sociological journals, or current challenges and opportunities in the Danish society.
+Several of the events are organized in collaboration with local networks and organizations such as departments of Sociology at the universities, debate networks, publishers or student organizations.

 Methodology courses for members

 Members of the association have the opportunity to participate in two to three methods courses each year, where both students and professionals can develop skills in new sociological methods.
-In spring 2017, the association offered the methods courses “Facebook likes as data” and “Webcrawling and -scraping”, which highlighted the new possibilities digital data provide for sociological studies.
-In the autumn, the course “Causality in Quantitative Methods” introduced the participants to new solutions on some of the most fundamental questions in statistical analyses.
+Previous courses have covered qualitative longitudinal studies, the use of data from video surveillance in the streets (CCTV) as a sociological tool, and a brush-up course in causal inference.

 Each year, the Danish Sociological Association publishes four numbers of the scientific journal Danish Sociology.
 The journal’s editorial board is formally and practically independent of the association.
 However, like the association, it has the aim to convey new sociological research.
 The journal contains both scientific articles, essays, and book reviews and is often published as thematic issues such as “Social and Emotional Communities” or “Climate Sociology”.
 All members of the association receive the four issues of Danish Sociology for free.
 In addition, members also receive four annual releases of the journal ACTA Sociologica for free, published by the Nordic Sociological Association.